 Qualifying Event – an event that would cause an individual to lose health coverage under COBRA and/or become eligible to purchase or change health insurance coverage without penalty, for example marriage, divorce, adoption, job loss, etc.

-Self-Funded (Self-Insured) Plan – a type of job-based health insurance coverage where the employer pays the claims with its own funds.
-This is different from fully insured plans, where the employer contracts with an insurance company and the insurer covers the employees and dependents.
-Self-funded plans are governed by the Employment Retirement Income Security Act (ERISA).
+Self-Funded (Self-Insured) Plan – a type of job-based health insurance coverage where the employer pays the claims with its own funds

-State and Community Health Plans – programs that provide coverage and services with minimal private commercial and federal involvement.
-Funding and administration occurs at the state, county or local level.
+State and Community Health Plans – programs that provide coverage and services with minimal private commercial and federal involvement

-Statement of Medical Necessity – official documentation from the medical provider to the payer which contains medical information to justify that the service rendered was reasonable and appropriate for the diagnosis or treatment of a medical condition or illness.
+Statement of Medical Necessity – official documentation from the medical provider to the payer that contains medical information to justify that the service rendered was reasonable and appropriate for the diagnosis or treatment of a medical condition or illness

-Tricare – Department of Defense’s managed health care program for active duty military, active duty service families, retirees and their families and other beneficiaries.
+Tricare – the Department of Defense’s managed health care program for active duty military, active duty service families, retirees and their families, and other beneficiaries.